adap/flower/examples/embedded-devices/README.md

 What follows is a step-by-step guide on how to setup your client/s and the server.

-## Clone this repo
+## Clone this example

-Start with cloning the Flower repo on your laptop or desktop machine.
+Start with cloning this example on your laptop or desktop machine.
 Later you'll run the same command on your embedded devices.
 We have prepared a single line which you can copy and execute:

 ```bash
 git clone --depth=1 https://github.com/adap/flower.git && mv flower/examples/embedded-devices . && rm -rf flower && cd embedded-devices